florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 **Option A -- Inline PTX.** Write the kernel in CUDA C++ and embed the Tensor Core MMA instructions as inline PTX assembly.
 This gives full control over register allocation, meaning I can guarantee the score matrix stays in registers.

-**Option B -- CuTe (CUTLASS 3.x).** Use NVIDIA template library.
-CuTe is powerful, but it abstracts away register placement.
-I was not confident I could prevent it from spilling the score matrix to shared or global memory, especially for a non-standard fused pattern.
+**Option B -- CuTe (CUTLASS 3.x).** Use the NVIDIA template library that powers CUTLASS.
+CuTe handles tile indexing, shared memory swizzling, and MMA dispatch through a compile-time algebra.
+SageAttention3 takes this path for its SM120 FP4 kernel.
+The trade-off is visibility: CuTe generates the correct PTX, but the fragment layout, the scale distribution across lanes, and the container bit packing are all resolved inside the templates.
+If something goes wrong, the debugging surface is the template instantiation stack, not the instruction.
+Since the goal of this project was to document exactly how the FP4 pipeline works at the instruction level, using CuTe would have hidden the very thing I was trying to see.

-**Option C -- Patch an existing INT8 kernel.** Take a working fused INT8 attention kernel and swap the MMA instructions for FP4 equivalents.
-Faster to prototype, but brittle, the register layouts differ between INT8 and FP4 MMA, so the whole data flow would need reworking anyway.
+**Option C -- Patch an existing INT8 kernel.** Use the NVIDIA template library that powers CUTLASS.
+CuTe handles tile indexing, shared memory swizzling, and MMA dispatch through a compile-time algebra.
+SageAttention3 takes this path for its SM120 FP4 kernel.
+The trade-off is visibility: CuTe generates the correct PTX, but the fragment layout, the scale distribution across lanes, and the container bit packing are all resolved inside the templates.
+If something goes wrong, the debugging surface is the template instantiation stack, not the instruction.
+Since the goal of this project was to document exactly how the FP4 pipeline works at the instruction level, using CuTe would have hidden the very thing I was trying to see.

 I went with **Option A**.
 The trade-off is clear: more manual work, more room for bugs, but absolute certainty about where every value lives.
 For a fused kernel where the entire point is keeping data in registers, that certainty is worth it.